NamesMT/starter-nuxt/README.md

 - [UnoCSS](https://unocss.dev/guide/)
   - UnoCSS is an atomic CSS engine, similar to Tailwind but is super fast and have some amazing features like automatically imported icons in pure CSS.
 - PrimeVue
+  - > Feel free to remove and use any UI libraries you like, PrimeVue is preconfigured because I just wanted to test how to configure it with UnoCSS.
   - Using [tailwind preset mode](https://tailwind.primevue.org/nuxt/)
 - [ColorMode](https://github.com/nuxt-modules/color-mode)
   - Dark and Light mode with auto detection made easy with Nuxt.